georgebv/pyextremes/docs/user-guide/6-return-periods.md

 ## Empirical Return Periods
-Empirical return periods are assigned to observed extreme values using an empricial rule where extreme values are ordered, ranked from most extreme (1) to least extreme (n), and assigned probabilities using the following formula:
+Empirical return periods are assigned to observed extreme values using an empricial rule where extreme values are ordered and ranked from the most extreme (1) to the least extreme (n), then exceedance probabilities are calculated (see the following sub-section), and return periods are calculated as multiples of a given `return_period_size` (typically 1 year).

+### Probability of Exceedance
+Extreme events extracted using BM or POT methods are assigned exceedance probabilities using the following formula:

 $$P = \frac{r - \alpha}{n + 1 - \alpha - \beta}$$